Character computing: The Character-Behavior-Situation triad

 Character computing is based on a holistic psychologically driven model of human behavior.
-Human behavior is modeled and predicted based on the relationships between a situation and a human’s character.
+Human behavior is modeled and predicted based on the relationships between a situation and a human's character.
 To further define character in a more formal or holistic manner, we represent it in light of the Character–Behavior–Situation triad.
 This highlights that character not only determines who we are but how we are, i.e., how we behave.
 The triad investigated in Personality Psychology is extended through character computing to the Character–Behavior–Situation triad.
 Any member of the CBS triad is a function of the two other members, e.g., given the situation and personality, the behavior can be predicted.
-Each of the components in the triad can be further decomposed into smaller units and features that may best represent the human’s behavior or character in a particular situation.
-Character is thus behind a person’s behavior in any given situation.
-While this is a causality relation, the correlation between the three components is often more easily utilized to predict the components that are most difficult to measure from those measured more easily.
-There are infinitely many components to include in the representation of any of C, B, and S. The challenge is always to choose the smallest subset needed for prediction of a person’s behavior in a particular situation.
+Each of the components in the triad can be further decomposed into smaller units and features that may best represent the human's behavior or character in a particular situation.
+Character is thus behind a person's behavior in any given situation.
+While this is a causality relation, the correlation between the three components is often more easily used to predict the components that are most difficult to measure from those measured more easily.
+There are infinitely many components to include in the representation of any of C, B, and S. The challenge is always to choose the smallest subset needed for prediction of a person's behavior in a particular situation.